snotskie/ttrpg/site/src/index.md

 !!! compat "Carefree"
     If your starting Lifestyle was Carefree, at the end of a session you may spend ①①①① to change your Lifestyle to Prodigious or Crafty.

+    **🌼 Blossomed:** Your carefree nature has kept you safe from harm and surrounded by friends.
+When you have sparks, they take on a free and connected aspect.
+Upgrading your Heart and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+You also gain the "Epic Storytelling" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **🔮 Prodigious:** Your studies have come effortlessly to you, and secrets almost seem to just reveal themselves to you.
 When you have sparks, they take on a sorcerous or uninhibited aspect.
 Upgrading your Head and Hurt dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
 You also gain the "Blessed by Voices" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.